For the 2020-2021 school year, the Florida Teachers Classroom Supply Assistance Program payment will

 9. How do I get reimbursed for my items not purchased through ClassWallet?
 Does ClassWallet need my banking information?

-- For a teacher to be able to file for reimbursement they will need to enter their banking information.
+- For a teacher to be able to file for reimbursement, they will need to enter their banking information.
+(If you are a return user, you will not need to reenter banking information.)
 ClassWallet does not have access to teacher banking information, as the input is done through our banking partner (the same type of back end as PayPal).
 They will do a penny test with the teacher prior to allowing a reimbursement.
 The information stays between ClassWallet's bank (Bank United) and the teacher's bank.
-The set up process takes up to 4-5 business days.
+The set-up process takes up to 4-5 business days.
 The information only needs to be entered on the first reimbursement.
 Teachers may submit any number of receipts for any dollar amount throughout the spending period.